 A section of the application also asks visitors to answer questions related to their health and security information.
 These questions will focus on the applicant’s medical history, criminal past, previous travel, and immigration history that may have led to the applicant being deported or rejected entry from an EU member country.

-Canadian citizens will then need to pay a processing fee online via a valid debit/credit card and will need to provide a valid email address to complete the application process.
-There will be a chance for the applicants to review the application before submitting it.
+Canadian citizens will then need to pay a processing fee online using a debit/credit card and provide a valid email address to complete the application process.
+There will be a chance for the applicant to review the complete form before submitting it.

-Traveling to Poland from Canada with the ETIAS Visa Waiver
+Travelling to Poland from Canada with the ETIAS visa waiver

-About 90% of the polish population identifies as Roman Catholic.
-Polish is the official language of the country and is widely spoken by the population.
-The Auschwitz Concentration Camp is located in Poland.
-Germany invaded Poland in 1939 marking the beginning of World War II.
-There are 24 national parks in Poland, over 1200 natural reserves, and over 1300 lakes covering the land in Poland.
-However, Poland also has a desert, called the Bledew desert.
+About 90% of the polish population identifies as Roman Catholic and Polish is the official language of the country.
+There are also 24 national parks in Poland, over 1200 natural reserves, and over 1300 lakes covering the land in Poland.
+Additionally, Poland also has a desert, called the Bledow desert.